CamdenTadhg/TBRead/Planning/Project Plan.md

     ## make empty book list display look nice
     ## make tables go across the full page regardless of how long the text content is
     ## better response to axios errors than stupid little alerts
-## 12 Documentation
+## 14 Documentation
     ## create help section
         ## create documentation for sending in emails
         ## create documentation for creating challenges
     ## create ReadMe
-## 11 Refactor based on feedback from mentor and hatchways
+## 13 Refactor based on feedback from mentor and hatchways
-## 10 Small Screen Styling
+## 12 Small Screen Styling
-## 9 Implement upload user image and book cover image
+## 11 Implement upload user image and book cover image
-## 8 Implement book covers on homepage are links that take you to a book form where you can add them to your list
+## 10 Implement book covers on homepage are links that take you to a book form where you can add them to your list
     ## maybe increase the number of book covers displayed?
-## 7 Implement importation functionality
+## 9 Implement importation functionality
-## 6 Implement OpenAI connection
+## 8 Implement OpenAI connection
-## 5 Implement friendship & challenging functionality
+## 7 Implement friendship & challenging functionality
+## 6 Implement challenge categories
+    ## include a way to search what books other people have assigned to what categories and add them to your lists
+    ## a checklist of categories that users can check off
+    ## hover over a book cover shows what category it is fulfilling
-## 4 Implement bookstore connection
+## 5 Implement bookstore connection
-## 3 Implement library connection
+## 4 Implement library connection
-## 2 Refactor
+## 3 Refactor
+## 2 Fully population database with 100 challenges and 500 books
 ## 1 Test with actual users and add functionality as needed